oazabir/HackerSpray/README.md

 ## Nuget
 Get the Hacker Spray library and HTTP Module to defend your website using:

-    Install-Package HackerSpray.WebModule
+    Install-Package Hacker.WebModule

+Or you can just drop the Hacker.XXX.dll files in the bin folder and proceed with the configuration.

 ## Source code
 Download the source code.
-The HackerSpray.Module contains the library to implement your own defence.
+The Hacker.Module contains the library to implement your own defense.

-``HackerSpray.WebModule`` project contains ``HackerSprayHttpModule``, which you can use to implement configuration driven centralized defence for the entire website.
+``Hacker.WebModule`` project contains ``HackerSprayHttpModule``, which you can use to implement configuration driven centralized defense for the entire website.

 ## Using Hacker Spray
 ### Step 1